 Ensure that you have “SageMath” kernel selected.
 If not, go to Kernel -> Change kernel, and select SageMath.

-For examples, see Sage documentation:
+For example, see Sage documentation:

 SAS

-In the terminal type the commands to load the modules and launch SAS
+In the terminal, type the commands to load the modules and launch SAS

 [jharvard@holy7c24102 ~]$ module load sas